xenify-io/litepaper/README.md

 - 90% of the recycled ETH throughout each daily cycle will be allocated towards XNF-WETH protocol-owned liquidity provisioning.

-- The protocol is designed to utilise Uniswap V3 for its liquidity provisioning requirements.
-In addition, all liquidity on the XNF side is sourced from buybacks and remains locked within the protocol, maintaining a full-range pairing.
+- The protocol is configured to utilise Uniswap V3 for its liquidity provisioning functions.
+In addition, all liquidity on the XNF side is sourced from buybacks and remains locked within the protocol, ensuring a full-range pairing.
 To initiate the XNF-WETH trading pair, the protocol will allocate 100,000 XNF, establishing an initial price of $1.00.
 This price is subject to adjustment by the protocol depending on the amount of ETH collected in the initial cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)